Hishamkhashman1/Hishamkhashman1/README.md

-Trying to breakthrough as Full-stack engineer is apparently as crazy as building a time machine..
+Trying to breakthrough as Full-stack engineer these days is apparently as crazy as building a time machine..

 so, call me crazy but I enjoy building backend systems, APIs and SaaS products.